-Tag reporting rates for the purse-seine fisheries (combined within a region for the estimation of tag recoveries) were fixed in the analysis (Figure 28).
-For all other fisheries, no information was available regarding tag reporting rates and fishery-specific reporting rates were estimated with virtually no constraints.
-For those fisheries with tag recoveries, the estimated reporting rates were generally low (less than 30%), with the exception of the artisanal fishery in region 1 (OT 1) and the troll fisheries in regions 2 and 3 (TR 2 & 3) (may relate to a lack of effort data for the recovery period?).
+Tag reporting rates for the purse-seine fisheries (combined within a region for the estimation of tag recoveries) were penalised to approximate the prior value (0.81) (Figure 28).

+For all other fisheries, limited information was available regarding tag reporting rates and fisheryspecific reporting rates were estimated with virtually no constraints.
+For those fisheries with tag recoveries, the estimated reporting rates were generally low (less than 30%), with the exception of the artisanal fisheries in region 1 and 5 (OT 1 & 5) and the troll fisheries in regions 2 (TR 2).
+The high reporting rates for these fisheries may indicate incomplete mixing of tags in the areas of the operation of the respective fisheries.
+The LL4 fishery also had a relatively high reporting rate although that is an artefact of the model approximating the mean of the prior due to the lack of any tag recoveries from the fishery.